 - Genre: Coming-of-Age Fiction

 In any case, at that point, he makes a startling revelation – one that will lead him to the appropriate responses of a portion of life’s most significant inquiries: When you’ve lost everything, how to get yourself?
 How would you find your motivation?
-I’m not catching it means to endure, yet to live genuinely?
+I’m not catching what it means to endure, yet to live genuinely?

 Dear Edward is immediately an extraordinary story about growing up, a multidimensional representation of a remarkable cast of characters, and a stunning delineation of the considerable number of ways a messed up heart figures out how to cherish once more, of bringing the versatility essential to push ahead after the inconceivable catastrophe.